 To find out more and to speak to an Armed Forces Community Outreach Worker please visit the Armed Forces Outreach Service website.

-Employer Recognition Silver Award
+Employer Recognition Gold Award

 For further details of other local employers who are recognised for their support, please visit the Government Defence Employer Recognition Scheme website.

 Newcastle Armed Forces Community Covenant

 The Armed Forces Community Covenant is a voluntary statement of mutual support between the civilian community and its local armed forces community.
 It is intended to compliment the Armed Forces Covenant, which outlines the moral obligation between the nation, the Government, and the Armed Forces at a local level.